-For the quarter ended April 30, 2005, we recorded estimated income tax expense in the amount of \$0.2 million, compared to no income tax expense in the comparable quarter of the prior year.
-The estimated tax expense is primarily attributable to the operations of SAP, after taking into account all net operating loss carryforwards available to us.
+For the quarter ended July 31, 2005, we recorded estimated income tax benefit in the amount of \$0.2 million, compared to no income tax expense in the comparable quarter of the prior year.
+The estimated tax benefit was primarily attributable to the operations of SAP, after taking into account all net operating loss carry-forwards available to us.
+Provision (benefit) for income taxes for the quarter ended July 31, 2005 included a foreign tax credit that was recently settled